thetabyte/myChatBot/README.md

 This is my submission for a simple chatbot.
 It responds to basic text input.
 The UI is still under development as i just joined and had to put in a submission quickly.
-If you type in a statement you get a response but you have to refresh the page
+If you type in a statement you get a response but you have to refresh the page or clear the field